 CFC is very similar to FBD, but you are not confined to networks (horizontal placeholders); you are free to draw your logic however you like.
 This language is useful for electricians transferring to PLC logic, as it reads the same as a drawing.
 There are a few things to be careful of, though; the logic may not flow as expected.
 There are small numbers that show the logic flow, it's important to keep track of what is happening and where.

 The above shows the basic building blocks needed to build almost any application.
 There are some slightly more advanced extras that can be utilised to help make things a bit easier, though.

 Structures are great for repeated sets of variables.
 A Structure is basically a group of variables that can be called by the name of the group.
 Consider the below:

 The above structure is called "SIGNALBOX" and can be declared as a variable type as below:

 This would create two instances of "SIGNALBOX", of which both have access to the structures data.
 For example, you can use the variable "BOX1.SignalCount".

-The advantages of using structures is you can quickly and easily create groups of large data sets and know that all of the required signals are definitely there.
+The advantage of using structures is you can quickly and easily create groups of large data sets and know that all of the required signals are definitely there.

 All of the screenshots for this article were obtained from CoDeSys 3.5.
 It's a free development package that is capable of simulation of hardware.
 It's free and easy to obtain.
 Manufacturers such as ABB, IFM, Wago, Schneider and more use CoDeSys to power their PLCs.